 Harley-Davidson, Inc. is one of the most prominent motorcycle manufacturers in the world.
 The company achieved this market position through its generic strategy for competitive advantage and its intensive strategies for growth.
 Harley-Davidson’s generic competitive strategy (based on Michael Porter’s model) pushes for product innovation.
-The company uses its innovation processes to ensure competitiveness against other popular motorcycle manufacturers, like Yamaha, Honda, and Ducati.
+The company uses its innovation processes to ensure competitiveness against other popular motorcycle manufacturers, like Yamaha, Honda, BMW, and Ducati.
 Also, Harley-Davidson’s intensive growth strategies indicate product innovation along with increased reach in the global motorcycle market.
 However, the company could benefit from some adjustments in its intensive growth strategies.
 Harley-Davidson’s generic strategy for competitive advantage and intensive growth strategies are supportive of resilience in the face of market fluctuations.

 Harley-Davidson’s generic competitive strategy (Porter’s model) reflects unique product features as a main selling point of the business.
 The intensive strategies facilitate potential growth for the motorcycle company through appropriate strategic objectives.
 These strategies affect industry positioning against the competitive forces discussed in the Five Forces analysis of Harley-Davidson.